 In 2018, we announced the development of the $2.6 billion Gudai-Darri (Koodaideri) iron ore project – our most intelligent mine – located in the Pilbara, Western Australia and we remain on track to ramp-up production in early 2022.
 In 2019, we announced a $1.5 billion investment to continue production at our Kennecott copper mine, in the United States, extending operations there to 2032.

 At Oyu Tolgoi, in Mongolia, we are building a world-class underground mine.
 Oyu Tolgoi has reserves and resources that make it one of the world’s largest known copper and gold deposits.
 When working to full capacity, it will be the world’s fourth-biggest copper mine.
 We are also looking at options to grow our position in minerals relating to battery technology.
 A good example of this is our lithium project – Jadar – in Serbia.

 In 2004, we discovered a new mineral – now known as jadarite – in the Jadar Valley in western Serbia.
-What makes jadarite unique is that it contains both boron and lithium.
+Jadarite is unique given its chemical concentrations of lithium, boron and other minerals.